geng-haoran/Simulately/docs/2_comparison.md

 For example, it can perform ray-casting operations, which are useful for sensor simulations and collision detections.
 However, this is not the same as full-fledged ray tracing for photorealistic rendering.

+💡: [MJX](https://mujoco.readthedocs.io/en/stable/mjx.html) allows MuJoCo to run on compute hardware supported by the XLA compiler via the JAX framework.
+MJX runs on a all platforms supported by JAX: Nvidia and AMD GPUs, Apple Silicon, and Google Cloud TPUs.

 ## Rendering

 ### Comparison of Rendering Speed

 We build up the same environment with all the simulators.
 Here are the rendered images and rendering speed🟡.

+Notice:
+- The rendering results are evaluated on two machines and we report two evaluation results.
+- The rendering code can be found under `code/rendering` folder, see [here](https://github.com/geng-haoran/Simulately/tree/code/rendering) for more details.
+- We are only providing as comprehensive a result as possible.
+The results are not completely authoritative and are not in any way inductive.
+The test code is all public.
+If you have any questions about the test, you can first take a look at the corresponding code, and then try to discuss it with us openly in the issue.
+- Everyone is welcome to contribute the test code and results to this project.

 <div style={{ display: 'flex', justifyContent: 'space-between' }}>
   <div style={{ textAlign: 'center', marginRight: '10px' }}>